pooyanosk1382/numericalAnalysis/README.md

 In this code I calculate the real answer of difference of function sin(3x) and its approximate value and plot table and chart to show that if we choose a small h we can find its approximate answer so close to real answer.

 # Equation
-In this code I solve the system of equation for answer one Differential equation that is unanswerable
+In this code I solve the system of equation for answer one Differential equation that is unanswerable.